Updated: August 3, 2023, at 9:44 a.m.

 During the very first stages of treatment, patients will go through a medically assisted detox program to help them safely come off the drug while managing withdrawal symptoms.

 While detox plays an important role in the recovery process, it is only the first step.
 There is much more to learn and understand about addiction.
 One of the ways this is taught is through therapy.

 Cognitive Behavioral Therapy, CBT, is part of the treatment proves that was developed to help patients learn about ways to prevent relapse.
 These strategies look at the behavioral patterns of substance abuse and identify behaviors that may lead to increased urges and relapse.
 Learning what triggers a craving or urge is important for understanding how to prevent relapses.
 By avoiding these triggers, it is a great way to not fall victim and slip back into the clutches of addiction once again.

 Meth withdrawal, and other drug withdrawals, are dangerous and, if not handled properly, they can result in serious health consequences that can even be life-threatening.
 Going to a drug or alcohol treatment center can get you or your loved one the help you need and can offer a way to safely withdrawal through medically supervised detox.
-Landmark Recovery is one treatment center that offers patients a safe path toward sobriety.
-If you are interested in learning more, please visit our website and reach out to our admissions staff today.
+Landmark Recovery is one alcohol and drug rehab center that offers patients a safe path toward sobriety.
+If you are interested in learning more, call 888-448-0302 today to speak to a Patient Navigator.

 Choose Recovery Over Addiction

 We're here 24/7 to help you get the care you need to live life on your terms, without drugs or alcohol.
 Talk to our recovery specialists today and learn about our integrated treatment programs.